KYUTI3/Athena-Security-Sentry/README.md

 Athena Security Sentry was a dysfunctional secruity camera, designed to compete against bank security cameras.

-This project was designed and built in 1-2 weeks and eventually unveiled on Demo Day.
+This project was designed and built in 1 week and eventually unveiled on Demo Day.

 Hardware used to create Athena Security Sentry: